Thomé H. Fang and A. N.

 postmodernism.
 Globalization, what is it?

-multi-faceted interpretations; it can be approached from various directions and
+and susceptible of multi-faceted interpretations; it can be approached from various

 communicational, inter-communicational, and philosophical, etc.